-She is involved in teaching and training both nationally and internationally and has lectured by invitation at over 180 meetings.
+She is involved in teaching and training both nationally and internationally and has lectured by invitation at over 200 meetings.
 Her research work led to the publishing of two books, with “Inflammatory Bowel Disease - an Evidence-based Practical Guide” selling over 2500 copies and being a best seller at national and international meetings.
-She has also published over 80 papers and written several book chapters.
+She has also published over 100 papers and book chapters.
 She is a member of national and international IBD committees and consensus groups.

 She has received a number of awards including first prize in an “Emerging Leaders in Gastroenterology” competition, the Novartis Foundation bursary and prizes awarded by the British Society of Gastroenterology and the United European Gastroenterology Society for outstanding research contributions.
-She is one of five members of the Clinical Committee of the European Crohn’s and Colitis Organisation (ECCO); on the IBD Committee for the British Society of Gastroenterology, Lead for NW Thames Clinical Research Network (CRN); UK Patient and Public Involvement Lead for Gastroenterology for the CRN; Sub-Dean of St Mark’s Hospital; and collaborates widely across the UK particularly within the UK IBD Genetics Consortium.
+She is one of five members of the Clinical Committee of the European Crohn’s and Colitis Organisation (ECCO); on the IBD Committee for the British Society of Gastroenterology, UK Patient and Public Involvement Lead for Gastroenterology for the CRN; Sub-Dean of St Mark’s Hospital; and collaborates widely across the UK particularly within the UK IBD Genetics Consortium.